n8n-io/n8n-docs/docs/environments/index.md

 # Environments

 !!! info "Feature availability"
-	* Available on Self-hosted Enterprise and Power Cloud plans.
+	* Available on Self-hosted Enterprise and Pro Cloud plans.
 	* You need access to the n8n instance owner account to create and edit variables.

 Environments allow you to: